 In addition, the event will touch upon themes of mental health and wellbeing, safeguarding, parental engagement, sensitive topics such as consent, pornography and other RSE issues, RSE & SEN education, age-appropriate teaching and LGBT+.

-Good RSE and PSHE also helps schools to meet their safeguarding obligations.
-Ofsted is clear that schools must have a preventative programme that enables pupils to learn about safety and risks in relationships.
+Good RSE and PSHE also helps schools to meet their safeguarding obligations and Ofsted is clear that schools must have a clear preventative programme that enables pupils to learn about safety and risks in relationships and modern life.

 This conference will help schools to ensure they are ready to hit the ground running with their RSE and Health Education curriculum in September 2020.